Peterpiotr/siguren-documentation/docs/source/technical-overview/control-panel.rst

 Upward enable/Downward enable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:guilabel:`🟢 Upward enable lamp` / :guilabel:`🟢 Downwardenable lamp` are indicators for authorized direction of hoist movement.
+:guilabel:`🟢 Upward enable lamp` / :guilabel:`🟢 Downward enable lamp` are indicators for authorized direction of hoist movement.
 If one of the two directions is forbidden to move, it is necessary to move the hoist in the opposite direction in order to reset the system mechanically.

-Movements upward and downward of hoist are correspond to screwing and unscrewing movement of MS worm.
-Movement directions of worm are corresponding to directions of clock.
-Direction screwing is clockwise, unscrewing direction is anticlockwise, viewed from cam part of the screw shaft as is shown on :numref:`MS Worm rotating directions`.
+Movements upward and downward of hoist correspond to the **SCREWING** and **UNSCREWING** movement of MS worm.
+Movement directions of worm correspond to clock directions.

+**SCREWING** direction is clockwise, **UNSCREWING** direction is anticlockwise, viewed from cam part of the screw shaft as shown on :numref:`MS Worm rotating directions`.

 .. _MS Worm rotating directions: